-A more detailed breakdown of how LFO funding is used and how LFO revenue impacts court funding in Washington State will be available in WSIPP's final report due to the Legislature in December 2022.
-Based on their analysis of a previous version of the bill, WSIPP concluded that provisions would likely result in a loss of revenue for courts, counties, and municipalities.1 However, it is unclear how provisions outlined in Proposed 3SHB 1412 may affect revenue for courts and jurisdictions and how this may impact court programming and operations.
+A more detailed breakdown of how LFO funding is used and how LFO revenue impacts court funding in Washington State is available in WSIPP's final 2022 report.13 Based on their analysis of a previous version of a similar bill introduced in 2021, WSIPP concluded

-- The potential impacts of changing the start of interest accrual on restitution from the date of judgement to the date of judgment or the date of release from total confinement, whichever is later. - The potential impact on families and communities of people with LFOs.
-Key informants stated that outstanding LFOs often affect a person's family and broader community

-(personal communications, November-December 2021).
-LFOs may create barriers to a person's ability to build attachments, make commitments, and establish traditional relationships.2 Financial and emotional strain of carrying LFOs can create stress for families.^{2,60} For example, research shows that a child's economic well-being is linked to their father's potential earnings and employment after incarceration and indicates that fathers who were formerly incarcerated are less likely to contribute to a family's finances.61 Collateral consequences of conviction (e.g., barriers to employment) may also require people with LFOs to depend on family and friends for financial support^{2,60} and may negatively affect family and dependent children.
-For example, "the threat of being returned to jail [for] non-payment is likely to cause enormous turmoil for those with dependent children - more so, where children lack other caregivers."5
+- that provisions would likely result in a loss of revenue for courts, counties, and municipalities.1 However, payments from criminal LFOs are only a small portion (1%-16%) of county court operating expenses, meaning LFOs could not fully support court operations.13 It is unclear how provisions outlined in HB 1169 may affect revenue for courts and jurisdictions and how this may impact court programming and operations. - The potential impact on families and communities of people with LFOs.
+Key informants previously stated that outstanding LFOs often affect a person's family and broader community (personal communications, November-December 2021).
+LFOs may create barriers to a person's ability to build attachments, make commitments, and establish traditional relationships.2 Financial and emotional strain of carrying LFOs can create stress for families.^{2,56} For example, research shows that a child's economic well-being is linked to their father's potential earnings and employment after incarceration and indicates that fathers who were formerly incarcerated are less likely to contribute to a family's finances.57 Collateral consequences of conviction (e.g., barriers to employment) may also require people with LFOs to depend on family and friends for financial support^{2,56} and may negatively affect family and dependent children.
+For example, "the threat of being returned to jail [for] non-payment is likely to cause enormous turmoil for those with dependent children more so, where children lack other caregivers."6

-In its 2021 report, the Washington State Supreme Court Gender and Justice Commission noted that while "the body of evidence exploring who pays LFOs is still developing," a larger body of research finds that women are disproportionately likely to pay criminal legal system costs (e.g., bail, visitation).5 Currently available evidence indicates that women are paying LFO costs for others at a disproportionate rate, that nearly half of the women paying court-related costs are mothers, and "the burden of other people's court debt falls most heavily on middle-aged African-American women."5 The report also cited evidence that mothers assisting "with incarceration fees often face a difficult choice, [as] 65% of families reported 'difficulty meeting basic needs as the result of a loved one's incarceration."5
+In its 2021 report, the Washington State Supreme Court Gender and Justice Commission noted that while "the body of evidence exploring who pays LFOs is still developing," a larger body of research finds that women are disproportionately likely to pay criminal legal system costs (e.g., bail, visitation).
+Currently available evidence indicates that women are paying LFO costs for others at a disproportionate rate, that nearly half of the women paying court-related costs are mothers, and "the burden of other people's court debt falls most heavily on middle-aged African-American women."
+The report also cited evidence that mothers assisting "with incarceration fees often face a difficult choice, [as] 65% of families reported 'difficulty meeting basic needs as the result of a loved one's incarceration."

-Key informants in Washington also shared that any money sent by family and friends to loved ones who are in prison (e.g., to purchase commissary goods) is subject to deduction if they have outstanding LFOs (personal communications, November-December 2021).
-RCW 72.09.480 specifies the percentage of funds to be withheld by the Department of Corrections (DOC) for various priorities (e.g., crime victims' compensation account, child support, cost of incarceration) including a 20% deduction for payment of LFOs owed in any Washington State Superior Court.62 In all cases, deductions from deposits won't take a person's account below the indigent standard of \$25.00 (personal communication, DOC, January 2022).
-However, based on deductions detailed in RCW 72.09.480 (up to 95%), RCW 72.09450 (20%), and federally required deductions related to the any Prison Litigation Reform Act obligation an individual may have (20%), an person's deduction percentages may be higher than 100% (personal communication, DOC, January 2022).
+Key informants in Washington State also shared that any money sent by family and friends to loved ones who are in prison (e.g., to purchase commissary goods) is subject to deduction if they have outstanding LFOs (personal communications, November-December 2021).
+RCW 72.09.480 specifies the percentage of funds to be withheld by the Department of Corrections (DOC) for various priorities (e.g., crime victims' compensation account, child support, cost of incarceration) including a 20% deduction for payment of LFOs owed in any Washington State Superior Court.
+In all cases, deductions from deposits will not take a person's account below the indigent standard of \$25.00 (personal communication, DOC, January 2022).
+However, based on deductions detailed in RCW 72.09.480 (up to 95%), RCW 72.09450 (20%), and federally required deductions related to the any Prison Litigation Reform Act obligation an individual may have (20%), a person's deduction percentages may be higher than 100% (personal communication, DOC, January 2022).